-Contracting and Grants Officers awarding multiyear contracts, grants, or cooperative agreements with budget authority or funds appropriated by the 2018 Act under the heading "Department of Energy-Energy Programs" must ensure that the funds for the full period of performance as anticipated at the time of award are available prior to award and obligated at award or the contract, grant, or cooperative agreement includes a clause conditioning the Federal Government's obligation on the availability of future year budget authority and the Secretary notifies the Committees on Appropriations of both Houses of Congress at least 3 days in advance of award.
+Contracting and Grants Officers awarding multiyear contracts, grants, or cooperative agreements with budget authority or funds appropriated by the 2020 Act under the heading "Department of Energy-Energy Programs" must ensure that the funds for the full period of performance as anticipated at the time of award are available prior to award and obligated at award or the contract, grant, or cooperative agreement includes a clause conditioning the Federal Government's obligation on the availability of future year budget authority and the Secretary notifies the Committees on Appropriations of both Houses of Congress at least 3 days in advance of award.

-Furthermore, Contracting Officers awarding multiyear contracts, grants, cooperative agreements, or Other Transaction Agreements of \$1,000,000 or less with funds appropriated by the 2016 appropriations Act for any fiscal year under the heading "Department of Energy-Energy Programs-Science" must ensure that the funds for the full period of performance, as anticipated at the time of award, are available prior to award and obligated at award.
+Furthermore, Contracting Officers awarding multiyear contracts, grants, cooperative agreements, or Other Transaction Agreements of \$1,000,000 or less with funds appropriated by the 2016 Act or any subsequent Energy and Water Development and Related Agencies appropriations Act for any fiscal year under the heading "Department of Energy-Energy Programs-Science" must ensure that the funds for the full period of performance, as anticipated at the time of award, are available prior to award and obligated at award.